 These complex developments require a better understanding of changes to the domains of land, sea, air, space, cyber and information.
 They also demand more integrated approaches with new partners, as well as new skills and competences.
 There is enormous room for creativity and innovation to prevent and navigate war and conflict outside the traditional concepts.
-‘The earlier we look at technological developments and their potential for military use in warfare the more likely it is that we can come up with new norms, new rules and regulations to shape the future, rather than technology shaping our future,' says Dr Sibylle Bauer, Director of Studies, Armament and Disarmament, at SIPRI.
+‘The earlier we look at technological developments and their potential for military use in warfare, the more likely it is that we can come up with new norms, new rules and regulations to shape the future, rather than technology shaping our future,’ says Dr Sibylle Bauer, SIPRI Director of Studies, Armament and Disarmament.

 Space security is not exempt from geopolitics and strategic stability on earth

-‘There is a need to introduce new measures to minimize the scope for accidents and miscommunications because these can lead to dangerous miscalculations, amplify tensions and further drive arms race behaviours,’ says Nivedita Raju, Researcher on Outer Space issues at SIPRI.
+‘There is a need to introduce new measures to minimize the scope for accidents and miscommunications, because these can lead to dangerous miscalculations, amplify tensions and further drive arms race behaviours,’ says Nivedita Raju, SIPRI Researcher on outer space issues.

 Need for integrated approach to protection of civilians

-SIPRI interviewed Ambassador Rüdiger Bohn in connection to SSC 21 on the topic of battlefields of the future.
-Ambassador Bohn is Deputy Federal Government Commissioner for Disarmament and Arms Control, Federal Foreign Office, Germany, which sponsored SSC 21.
+SIPRI interviewed Ambassador Rüdiger Bohn in connection with SSC 21 on the topic of battlefields of the future.
+Ambassador Bohn is Deputy Federal Government Commissioner for Disarmament and Arms Control at the German Federal Foreign Office, which sponsored SSC 21.
 Watch the interview here.